tluquez/QUARS/README.md

 - fastQC (< v0.11.7)
 - multiQC (< v1.6.dev0)

+In future releases, Docker will simplify your use of QUARS, as there will no longer be necessary downloading individual packages (*e.g.* FastQC).
+Only [Nextflow](https://www.nextflow.io) and [Docker](https://www.docker.com) will be required.

 ### Installation
 Integration with [Docker](https://www.docker.com) is in progress.

-Thanks to nextflow. installation is not a must, you just have to call it from command line as:
+Thanks to nextflow, installation is not a must, you just have to call it from command line as (QUARS attemps to fetch `.fastq`data in `./Data`):

     nextflow run TainVelasco-Luquez/QUARS
 or